 The quest for meaning arises from our need to define who we are; we create a person who has preferences in knowledge, beauty, renunciation, fame, wealth, and power.
 We might want one or more of these, and how they are combined to produce personal values constitutes our personality.
 Once we decide how we want to know ourselves, we generally go about realizing that inner picture of the self in the external world.
-The higher the type of meaning we seek in our life, the larger is the purpose we create for ourselves.
-As Marx said, man knows himself through his work, by our work we create our portraits, which is how we define who we are in the eyes of others.
+The higher the type of meaning we seek in our lives, the larger is the purpose we create for ourselves.
+As Marx said, a man knows himself through his work, by our work we create our portraits, which is how we define who we are in the eyes of others.

 Quite separate from the need to know oneself, is the need to be happy.
 Happiness follows the realization of some type of knowledge, beauty, renunciation, power, fame, and wealth.
 However, it is the desire for happiness that drives us towards these pursuits in the first place.
 If a person is happy without wealth, he or she might not seek wealth, even though wealth is respected by others.
 Similarly, if one is happy without knowledge, he or she might not seek that knowledge, even though others value this knowledge.

 Of course, when we have the knowledge or wealth, we also want to share it with others, if only to project our personality into the world and to be recognized by others.
-This projection and recognition involves relationships, the third aspect of the soul called sat or relationship, which acts as the choice of the role in which a person wants to interact with other persons.
+This projection and recognition involve relationships, the third aspect of the soul called sat or relationship, which acts like the choice of the role in which a person wants to interact with other persons.
 The fact is that pleasure, knowledge, and relationships all involve choices, and therefore they are all forms of consciousness.
-However, they are by themselves inadequate to create experience which comes about when some concept is exchanged through a relationship in order to create pleasure.
+However, they are by themselves inadequate to create an experience that comes about when some concept is exchanged through a relationship in order to create pleasure.
 All three are simultaneously present in all experiences, and yet they are different features of the experience.

-The Choice of Meaning, Happiness and Duty
+The Choice of Meaning, Happiness, and Duty

-Pleasure is created on the fulfillment of a desire.
+Pleasure is created upon the fulfillment of a desire.
 The desire is fulfilled when we give or take meanings.
 And the exchange of meanings involves a relationship.
 If the relationship is fixed, then the other persons may not exactly relish the meanings we exchange with them.
 Which means that they may not reciprocate with us in the way we expect to enjoy.
-This creates a tension in our life: Should we give others what we want to give them?
+This creates tension in our life: Should we give others what we want to give them?
 Or, should we give others what they want to receive?
 If we do for others what we want to do for them, but different from what they want for themselves, then the relationship would be unstable, and the happiness fleeting.
 Conversely, if we just do what others want us to do, but different from what we actually want to do, then too the relationship would be temporary and the happiness momentary.
 Temporariness and change are therefore outcomes of mismatches in relationships where only one of the two parties involved in an exchange can be satisfied, which means the dissatisfied party wants to exit sooner than later.

 There is hence an inside to outside movement which tries to shape the others in my image through a relationship.
 And there is an outside to inside movement that tries to shape me in the image of others.
 The images I shape, and the images in which I am shaped, must be the images that give me happiness, or we will seek different images through different relationships.
 The irony of all relationships is that we are capable of doing things that we don’t enjoy for some time, in the hope that we will get what we want eventually.
-We are prepared to sacrifice our happiness for some time, and continue working for others in the hope that they will reciprocate, but that reciprocation may never happen.
+We are prepared to sacrifice our happiness for some time and continue working for others in the hope that they will reciprocate, but that reciprocation may never happen.

 When we prioritize other’s happiness, two kinds of reasons may be involved.
-First, the sacrifice may be an act of compromising one’s happiness in the hope that the other person will also make a similar compromise in the future for our need.
+First, the sacrifice may be an act of compromising one’s happiness in the hope that the other person will also make a similar compromise in the future for our needs.
 Second, the sacrifice may be an act of renunciation of one’s pleasure in the belief that my duty necessitates such forfeiture and if I am diligent in my duties I would eventually be rewarded.
-Both these reasons eventually involve a sacrifice of pleasure in the short-term for pleasure in the longer run.
-In that sense, pleasure is ultimate aim for every living entity.
+Both these reasons eventually involve a sacrifice of pleasure in the short term for pleasure in the longer run.
+In that sense, pleasure is the ultimate aim for every living entity.
 Nevertheless, at the point at which we make a sacrifice, we are indeed compromising or renouncing for someone else, which means that we have prioritized our duty or responsibility over happiness.